InformaticsMatters/squonk2-data-manager-job-operator/README.md

 number. **Why?**

 The major revision is actually used to identify the Kubernetes 1.x release the operator is built against.
-So the `19.x.x` operator is built using the Python 19.x Kubernetes package.
+So the `31.x.x` operator is built using the Python 31.x Kubernetes package.

 >   See the `kubernetes` package version in `operator/requrements.txt`.

 When we make major/significant changes we update the **minor** value and for bug-fixes we adjust the **patch** value.
-So, for a build against Kuberntes 1.19 our **major** version will always be `19`.
+So, for a build against Kubernetes 1.31 our **major** version will always be `31`.

 ## Deploying into the Data Manager API
 We use [Ansible] and community modules in [Ansible Galaxy] as the deployment